White House Acknowledges Trump Ties To Stormy Legal Battle Over Alleged Affair

 If she violated the deal, Clifford would face onerous financial penalties; it is possible she could be fined $1 million for each breach of the contract.

-As NPR's Tamara Keith reported, what was notable about Sanders' statement that the arbitration was won "in the president's favor," is that Trump is not technically named in the nondisclosure agreement or the restraining order.
+As NPR's Tamara Keith reported, what was notable about Sanders' statement that the arbitration was won "in the president's favor" is that Trump is not technically named in the nondisclosure agreement or the restraining order.
 Cohen used aliases for Trump and Clifford throughout the document.
 That makes Sanders' press briefing statements the first time the White House acknowledged the president is a party to the effort to keep Clifford quiet.

 CNN reported Trump is upset with the press secretary for her remarks about the arbitration ruling.

-On Wednesday, Micheal Avenatti, Clifford's attorney responded to Sanders' comments on MSNBC'S The Last Word.
+On Wednesday, Michael Avenatti, Clifford's attorney, responded to Sanders' comments on MSNBC'S The Last Word.

-"Any claim by the administration that Donald Trump won in arbitration is no different than me claiming that I won the Super Bowl a few weeks ago," he said, before adding that it was "nonsense" and "complete hooey."
+"Any claim by the administration that Donald Trump won in arbitration is no different than me claiming that I won the Super Bowl a few weeks ago," he said, adding that it was "nonsense" and "complete hooey."

 Clifford, who wants to go public with her story, is contesting the legality of the confidentiality agreement.

 On Tuesday, she filed a civil suit against Trump alleging the contract she signed just days before the 2016 election is invalid because it's missing Trump's signature.
-The suit alleges Trump "purposely did not sign the agreement so he could later, if need be, publicly disavow any knowledge of the 'Hush Agreement'" or the affair.
+The suit alleges Trump "purposely did not sign the agreement so he could later, if need be, publicly disavow any knowledge of the 'Hush Agreement' " or the affair.

 Clifford also confirms details about the supposed affair with Trump.
 She says she began an "intimate relationship" with him years before his political aspirations took shape and more than a year into his marriage to now-first lady Melania Trump.
 She says that it began in the summer of 2006 in Lake Tahoe and that it lasted "well into 2007."